PhD, Indiana University

-Joseph A. Aistrup was appointed Dean of the College of Liberal Arts in 2013.
+Joseph A. Aistrup is a professor in the Department of Political Science.
+He served as dean of the College of Liberal Arts at Auburn University from 2013-2021.
 He came to Auburn from Kansas State University where he was associate dean of the College of Arts and Sciences.
 He began his tenure at Kansas State in 2002 as associate professor and head of the Department of Political Science.
 He earned a bachelor’s degree from Fort Hays State in 1982, a master’s from Virginia Tech in 1984, and PhD from Indiana University in 1989.
-Dean Aistrup has administrative responsibility for 3 associate deans, 1 school director, 13 department chairs, a large administrative staff, over 4,000 students, 500 faculty members, 9 buildings, and a budget of over $50 million (including endowments).

 - Southern Strategy Revisited: Republican Top-Down Advancement in the South.
 1996.
 Lexington, KY: The University Press of Kentucky.

 - Kansas Politics and Government: The Clash of Political Cultures.
 2010.
 University of Nebraska Press with Edward Flentje.

 - "Hyper-Extractive Economies in the U.S.: A Coupled-Systems Approach," 2013.
 Applied Geography 37: 88-100 (Joseph A. Aistrup, Laszlo Kulcsar, Jacob Mauslein, Sarah Beach, and David Steward).